 What Is Mental Health?

 Mental health refers to your overall psychological well-being.
 It covers how you think, how you process information, how you make decisions, and how you cope with the everyday demands of life.
 Mental health is not just the absence of a mental illness.
 It is an active, ongoing state that affects everything from how well you sleep to how you interact with the people around you.
+According to the National Institute of Mental Health, nearly 1 in 5 U.S. adults experience a mental illness each year.

 Mental Health Goes Beyond Thinking